Clinical Effectiveness Research

 The Research Group is conducting large randomized trials and observation studies to test and compare diagnostic and therapeutic clinical interventions in different areas of clinical medicine.
 The overarching goal is to find out what works and what does not.
 More than 300,000 patients are currently enrolled in studies run by the group.

 The research group September 2018.
 Photo: Íris Ann Sigurðardóttir.

 About the group

-They have also formed the Regional Research Network for Clinical Effectiveness in Gastroenterology.
-This network has received funding from the South-Eastern Norway Regional Health Authority, and is a collaboration between researhers at Oslo University Hospital and the University of Oslo, Sørlandet Hospital in Arendal and Kristiansand, Telemark Hospital, Vestfold Hospital, Bærum Hospital Vestre Viken, Østfold Hospital and Innlandet Hospital.
+Collaboration: the group is running the regional network for clinical effectiveness in gastroenterology in South-East Norway which is a collaboration between researchers at Oslo University Hospital and the University of Oslo, Sørlandet Hospital in Arendal and Kristiansand, Telemark Hospital, Vestfold Hospital, Bærum Hospital Vestre Viken, Østfold Hospital and Innlandet Hospital.

-The research group has a formal collaboration with several academic institutions abroad:
+The research group has a formal collaboration with these and other academic institutions abroad: